Tracking the Franklin Expedition of 1845

 About the Book

-This book pulls together the various searchers’ discoveries; the many recent scientific studies that shed light on when, how and why the men died (and whether, in extremis, they ate each other); and illuminates what we know, and what we don’t and may never know, about the fate of the expedition, a mystery that may never be fully solved.
+This book pulls together the various searchers’ discoveries; the many recent scientific studies that shed light on when, how and why the men died (and whether, in extremis, they ate each other); and illuminates what we know, and what we don’t and may never know, about the fate of the expedition.

 About the Author(s)

 Stephen Zorn is a retired lawyer and law professor.
-Previously, he was a government official in Papua New Guinea, a United Nations technical adviser and a journalist at the San Francisco Chronicle and the Boston Globe.
+He was a government official in Papua New Guinea, a United Nations technical adviser and a journalist at the San Francisco Chronicle and the Boston Globe.

 Bibliographic Details